IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 - Updates: Open-source community driven

-As discussed on Reddit's dotnet community, the choice often depends on whether professional support and advanced features justify the investment.
+The choice often depends on whether professional support and advanced features justify the investment for a given project.

 IronPDF Documentation & Support